reworkhow/JWAS.jl/docs/src/index.md

 To use the latest/beta features under development, run `Pkg.checkout("JWAS")` to get the newest unofficial JWAS.
 Run `Pkg.free("JWAS")` to go back to the offical one.

+** IJulia notebook **

 If you prefer “reproducible research”, an interactive Jupyter notebook interface is available for Julia (and therefore JWAS).
 The Jupyter notebook is an open-source web application for creating and sharing documents that contain live code, equations, visualizations and explanatory text.
 To install IJulia, please go to [IJulia](https://github.com/JuliaLang/IJulia.jl).

+** Standalone application **

+A fully self-contained application for JWAS (no installation required) will come out this year.

+## Access documentation

+To show the basic information (README file) of JWAS in REPL or IJulia notebook using `?JWAS` and press enter (Please load the JWAS package at first).

+For help on a specific function, type ? followed by its name, e.g. `?runMCMC` and press enter in REPL or IJulia notebook (Please load the JWAS package at first).

+The full documentation is available [here](http://reworkhow.github.io/JWAS.jl/latest/index.html).

-### the trouble, the error and the new feature
+## the trouble, the error and the new feature

-If you have trouble using JWAS, want new featuers or find errors in JWAS, please [open an issue](https://github.com/reworkhow/JWAS.jl/issues) or contact <qtlcheng@ucdavis.edu>.
+If you have trouble using JWAS, want new features or find errors in JWAS, please [open an issue](https://github.com/reworkhow/JWAS.jl/issues) or [qtlcheng@ucdavis.edu](mailto:qtlcheng@ucdavis.edu).